 Recognizing that the future of Egypt’s monuments must ultimately rest with Egyptian archaeologists and conservators, ARCE has placed significant emphasis on training.
 These initiatives have received enthusiastic support from Egypt's Supreme Council of Antiquities.

 TT110 FIELD SCHOOL

 This field school forms part of a larger program of work, funded through USAID, that concentrates on the west bank.
-The school will focus on the excavation of the forecourt of the Eighteenth Dynasty Theban Tomb of Djehuty, TT 110.
-The excavation, coupled with an ARCE conservation field school to clean the interior, will provide training to MSA/SCA officials, improve our knowledge of the monument, and ultimately open the tomb for regular visitation.
+The school focused on the excavation of the forecourt of the Eighteenth Dynasty Theban Tomb of Djehuty, TT 110.
+The excavation, coupled with an ARCE conservation field school to clean the interior, provided training to MSA/SCA officials, improved our knowledge of the monument, and will ultimately open the tomb for regular visitation.

 Although run by ARCE under the supervision of Dr. Andrew Bednarski, this field school capitalized on a desire to build capacity by being completely organized, staffed, and taught by highly trained MSA/SCA archaeologists.
 Read More >>

 FIELD SCHOOLS FOR ANTIQUITIES INSPECTORS

 For over a decade, ARCE has partnered with the SCA to equip Egyptian antiquities inspectors with the practical fieldwork skills and techniques required by modern archaeological excavation and site management.

 Archaeological field schools have been conducted each year since 1995 at sites such as Memphis, the Fayum Luxor, and Giza, providing additional training for Egyptian antiquities inspectors in the latest methods of archaeological field work.
 The curriculum includes lectures, tutorials, laboratory work, excavation and mapping, exams and report preparation.